-The hub should provide unconnected polled allocations to unconnected nodes, some of which might not be capable of using CSMA/CA based random access, for the transmission of their first frame to it.
-An unconnected polled allocation is a polled allocation provided by the hub through a poll that is addressed to Unconnected_Broadcast_NID, i.e., the NID field of the MAC header of the poll frame is set to Unconnected_Broadcast_NID.
+The hub should provide unconnected polled allocations to unconnected nodes, some of which might not be capable of using CSMA/CA based random access, for the transmission of their first management frames to it.
+An unconnected polled allocation is a polled allocation provided by the hub through a T-Poll frame that is addressed to Unconnected_Broadcast_NID, i.e., the NID field of the MAC header of the poll frame is set to Unconnected Broadcast NID.